weasel-fish/phase-3-ruby-oo-object-relationships-has-many-through/README.md

 terrance.waiters.length #=> 3
 ```

-And to finish out first real-life example, if Terrance wanted to find the name of
+And to finish our first real-life example, if Terrance wanted to find the name of
 his last waiter, we can use the `#waiters` method, then just get the `name` of the
 last `waiter` in the Array.